psychemedia/sin-eater-resources/src/_ross.md

 And they bore away their awful burden.

 A darker night could hardly be.
 Not a star was to be seen.
 No bell was allowed to toll for him who had rashly rushed to oblivion.
-The parson sat comfortably by his own fireside, and wrote part of a sermon for the followiog Sunday, and he took for his text these words: "But whoso hath this world's good, and seeth his brother have need, and shutteth up his bowels of compassion, how dwelleth the love of God in him?"
+The parson sat comfortably by his own fireside, and wrote part of a sermon for the following Sunday, and he took for his text these words: "But whoso hath this world's good, and seeth his brother have need, and shutteth up his bowels of compassion, how dwelleth the love of God in him?"

 The place chosen for the interment was the junction of the cross-roads at top of Alton-street.
 There, after sunset, a hole was dug in the presence of a few idlers.
 When it was completed, a considerable number of spectators had gathered.
 Coldly blew the April wind (it was an easterly one) down towards the churchyard, the small party of men advanced up Alton-street, two of them carrying horn lanterns, and four others bearing the bier, on which was stretched the uncoffined body.
 They drew nearer and nearer.
 They stood by the side of the hole, and laid the corpse upon the ground.
 Not a prayer was said; not a sigh was heaved.
 The dead youth had had no companions; and none of his friends or *relatives* were present, for postal communication was not so easily available then as in modern times.